w7-3/webautomate-pipeline-resources/src/docs/web-automate-solutions.spec.md

 * Detect visual changes between builds or across environments.
 * Monitor the appearance of your website across different devices and browsers.
 * Automate UI validation across responsive breakpoints or themes.
-* Ensure that recent code changes haven’t visually broken key UI components.
+* Ensure that recent code changes haven’t visually broken key UI parts.
 * Review UI diffs using AI or manually.

 ## Screenshot Documentation: screenshots
-Easily capture screenshots of your web pages to document their current state.
+Capture screenshots of your web pages to document their current state.
 A useful tool for troubleshooting and documenting design versions.
-This feature can also be deployed, when users want to perform some actions on the website and document the results.
+This feature can also be deployed when users want to perform some actions on the website and document the results.

 Example usages: